 A popular day trip from Geneva is to visit Gruyères, an extremely picturesque mountain village.
 Check out this amazing Gruyères gold tour with train ride & chocolate and cheese tastings.

 Another popular option is a guided day trip to Chamonix and Mont-Blanc.
+If you are looking for a chance to see some incredible Alpine landscapes, then this is one of the best day trips to consider!

 So, this is our list of the very best things to see and do in Geneva, Switzerland.
 As you can see, there is something for everybody in Geneva.
 From the shopaholics and chocolate lovers to nature and outdoor enthusiasts and everything in between – you will be hard-pressed to find such a beautiful city with such a broad range of things to see and do.
 Have a wonderful trip!